boslab/fungi-barcodes/index.md

 The positive control was a pGreen plasmid [@hellens2000] and the negative control was nuclease-free water.
 I also ran a Qubit v1.27 fluorometer assay with 1 μL sample sizes and recalibrated the device each time I used it.

+The primer sequences are ITS 1F and ITS4 from [the Fungal Barcoding website developed by NIH/NLM/NCBI](http://www.fungalbarcoding.org/DefaultInfo.aspx?Page=Primers).

 @todo:
 Run the PCR and Qubit again, then send samples for Sanger sequencing.